ganbuan/CyberNotebook/README.md

 **gpg --decrypt [message.gpg]**: decrypt messages

 ## Hashing
-A <i>hash value</i> is a fixed-size string that is computed by a hash function.
+A *hash value* is a fixed-size string that is computed by a hash function.

-A <i>hash function</i> takes an input of an arbitrary size and returns an output of fixed length (i.e. the hash value).
+A *hash function* takes an input of an arbitrary size and returns an output of fixed length (i.e. the hash value).
 Good hashing algorithms will be relatively fast to compute and slow to reverse.
 Any slight change in the input data should cause a significant change in the output.

-<i>Hashing</i> helps protect data's integrity and ensure password confidentiality.
+*Hashing* helps protect data's integrity and ensure password confidentiality.
 For instance, two main use cases for hashing include:
 1. Password storage (i.e. authentication)
 2. Data integrity